 Embroidery, of course, is technically not printing.
 It’s sewing.
 But it is a very popular method of custom apparel design, particularly for more high-end projects, such as uniforms or hats.

 Modern-day embroidery is done, like everything else, with the assistance of computers.
 Nearly any design can now be converted into a stitch pattern and perfectly sewn by the automated hand of an embroidery machine.
 What this process lacks in romantic nostalgia, it more than makes up for by delivering a perfect result every time.

-The cost of dye-sublimation is usually prohibitive for those looking to do a simple design-on-a-t-shirt project, but for athletic uniforms or artistic shirt project, the quality of the final product is hard to beat.
+The cost of dye-sublimation is usually prohibitive for those looking to do a simple design-on-a-t-shirt project, but for sports team uniforms or artistic shirt projects, the quality of the final product is hard to beat.
 Dye sublimation must be done on 100% polyester shirts.

 - Color mode must be CMYK